Note 1 - Accounting principles

 When Hoist Finance revises estimates of future cash flows on acquired credit-impaired loans, the carrying amount of the financial asset is adjusted to reflect the new estimate discounted using the effective interest rate determined at initial recognition.
 Any changes are recognised in profit or loss.

 Interest income for credit-impaired loans is calculated by applying the credit-adjusted effective interest rate to the loan’s carrying value.
-For performing loans, interest income is calculated as the effective interest rate times the loan’s gross value before loss allowance.
+For performing loans, interest income is calculated as the effective interest rate times the loan’s gross value before loss allowance, except for stage 3, where the effective interest rate is applied to the net carrying amount.

 Hoist Finance assesses on a forward-looking basis the expected credit losses (ECL) associated with its debt instrument assets carried at amortised cost.
 Loss allowances for ECL are recognised at each reporting date, where the measurement of ECL reflects: